miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 userName | your username
 password | your password

-A successful request will return a 7 day expiry token.
-This token must be added in the header of any requests to protected endpoints via Bearer Authentication.
+The returned token must be added in the header of any request to a protected endpoint via Bearer Authentication.
 The header should look as follows:

 `Authorization: Bearer <token>`

 <aside class="notice">
 You must replace <code>&lt;token&gt;</code> with your token.
 </aside>

 # Strains